zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

  you can easily upgrade them to register Spf4jTestLogRunListener as done in Spf4jTestLogJUnitRunner.

- NOTE: since logging is JVM global, you should run your unit tests single threaded to be able to easily reason about your logging, and accurate log message attribution.
+ NOTE: since logging is JVM global, you should run your unit tests single threaded to be able to easily reason about your logging, and more accurate log message attribution.

 ### Examples: